AojasH/Dynamic-Financial-Dashboard-using-Angular/README.md

-# Financial Application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

-# Motivation
-Application created as a means of putting into practice what I learned with Alura's TypeScript and Angular courses.

 # Goal
-Create a modern interface in Angular and improve my TypeScript skills.
+Create a modern interface in Angular.

 # Features
 * Modal to add new transaction